0xdavidordonez/Project_3/Test_Token/readme.md

 ____________________

+**Why did I use this instead of remix?
+It's because of efficiency.
+The goal will be to try to automate certain task.

 The reason why this token exist is because we're trying to identify a way where we can generate a solidity contract via python and then deploy it automatically as soon as it is minted on the dapp.
-Users can then go to opensea to view the NFTs.
+Users can then go to opensea to view the NFTs.**

 **Important Terminal Commands:**
 1) pip install eth-brownie